BernieMacHub/Milestone-Project-2/TESTING.md

 ### W3 Jigsaw - CSS

 - [Style CSS](documentation/images/w3-jigsaw-style.png) - CSS for All pages.
-- No Errors or issues
+No Errors or issues
-- Warnings have been ignored, no impact on website functionality.
+Warnings have been ignored, no impact on website functionality.

 - [Game one CSS](documentation/images/w3-jigsaw-game-one.png) - CSS for Game one.
-- No Errors or issues
+No Errors or issues
-- Warnings have been ignored, no impact on website functionality.
+Warnings have been ignored, no impact on website functionality.

 - [Game two CSS](documentation/images/w3-jigsaw-game-two.png) - CSS for Game two.
-- Issue and Resolution.
-- No Errors or issues
+No Errors or issues

 - [Game three CSS](documentation/images/w3-jigsaw-game-three.png)  - CSS for Game three.
-- Issue and Resolution.
-- No Errors or issues
+No Errors or issues

 ### JShint - Javascript